Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux/Linux Command Line.md

 - directory navigation
 	- `ln` - create a hardlink
 		- `-s` - symbolic link (symlink, soft link)
+		- hardlinks - files will share an inode
+			- inode = keeps metadata of file (perms, owner, etc)
-		- hardlinks don't have a single point for failure
+			- don't have a single point for failure
+		- symlink
+			- do not link via inodes but with names
-		- soft links are easier to see and can link to directory
+			- easier to see and can link to directory
 	- `fasd` (frequency + recency), `autojump`
 	- `tree` - get tree view of directories
 	- `nnn`, `ranger`

 - `>` - output redirection
 	- `echo hello > file`; `cat file` -> `hello`
-	- if the "receiving" file does not exist, will be created
+	- if the “receiving” file does not exist, will be created

 - `<` - rewiring output like with `>` but the other way round
 	```sh